ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-notification-api.html.markdown

 - action (optional) - please refer to the [Xtify Push API documentation](http://developer.xtify.com/display/APIs/Push+API+2.0) if you want to set this.
 - callback (optional) - your own callback to receive return data from the call.

+##xtify.push.quickRichNotification(sendAudience, sendAudienceData, txtMessage, txtButton, customData, richData, callback)

+- richData is an object with the following format

+	    var richData = {
+	        subject: "Rich subject",
+	        message: "Hello <b>world</b> of pain.",
+	        action: {
+	            type: "DEFAULT",
+	            data: "Some Action Data",
+	            label: "action label"
+	        }
+	    };

+Be careful not to include the 'action' parameter which is required for xtify.push.quickNotification)_

 ##xtify.push.prepare(sendAudience, sendAudienceData, txtMessage, txtButton, customData, action, callback)
 If you want to control the notification fully, you will need to use xtify.push.fullNotification().

 However, before you call this, you should call xtify.push.prepare().
 This prepares and returns the Xtify Push object which you can then modify (you will need to refer to the [Xtify Push API documentation](http://developer.xtify.com/display/APIs/Push+API+2.0)).

 The parameters are the same as for xtify.push.testNotification().

 ##xtify.push.fullNotification(xtifyObject, callback)
-Call this with the object returned from tify.push.prepare().
+Call this with the object returned from xtify.push.prepare().

 ##Examples
 	function handler_btnPushMessage_onClick(mouseev) {